 The use of Ubers has already presented new challenges to the area of law dealing with auto accidents.
 The use of self-driving Ubers in California has only added to the complexity of the issue.
 Uber announced that it would cease testing of their autonomous cars in California as of March 2018 when the current permit expired.
 It’s still advisable for California residents to realize that Uber has the option to renew its permits at any time.

 If your injury occurred in an Uber accident involving a self-driving vehicle, it isn’t too late to file a claim.
 The state of California allows you to file a claim within two years of the date of the accident.
 If you haven’t already talked with an Uber accident lawyer, make an appointment for a consultation today.
 It's important that you know your rights.

-The Five Steps to Take after an Uber Accident
+Five Steps from an Uber Accident Lawyer

 The process after an Uber accident is almost like that for any auto-related accident.

 - Check to make sure everyone is alright and see if there are any serious injuries